 (a) A person commits an offense if the person drives a vehicle in willful or wanton disregard for the safety of persons or property.

-Consequences of Reckless Driving
+What are the Consequences of Reckless Driving?

 If you are lucky, extremely lucky, an officer might not charge you with reckless driving but instead, let you off with only a speeding ticket.
 Speeding can cover more than just driving above the posted speed limit.
 Driving too fast for road or weather conditions is easy to do, especially if you’re in a hurry.
 Just ask first responders who grimace every time flash flood warnings are issued — it means they’ll probably be rescuing someone who overestimated their driving skills and underestimated the power of less than a foot of moving water.